spacefreak86/pyquarantine-milter/README.md

 The MTA can check e-mail headers using regular expressions to determine if and which quarantine to use.
 Each quarantine can be configured with a quarantine type, notification type, whitelist and an action to respond with.

+Addionally, pyquarantine-milter provides a sanitized, harmless version of the text parts of e-mails, which can be embedded in e-mail notifications.
+This makes it easier for users to decide, if a match is a false-positive or not.
+If a matching quarantine provides a quarantine ID of the original e-mail, it is also available as a template variable.
+This is useful if you want to add links to a webservice to notification e-mails, to give your users the ability to release e-mails or whitelist the from-address for example.
+The webservice then releases the e-mail from the quarantine.

 The project is currently in alpha status, but will soon be used in a productive enterprise environment and possibly existing bugs will be fixed.

 ## Requirements